nickw1/lilt/README.md

 ### IMPORTANT - Run the cleanup script daily

 In the `utils` directory is a script named `cleanup.mjs`.
 This will delete old usercodes, older than a week, and answers made by these old usercodes.
-Please setup your system to run this daily, using a tool such as `cron` on Linux or the equivalent on Windows.  **You must ensure you do this for privacy reasons as users are advised that this will be done when they sign up for a user code.**
+Please setup your system to run this daily, using a tool such as `cron` on Linux or the equivalent on Windows.  **You must ensure you do this for privacy reasons as students/users are advised that this will be done when they sign up for a user code.**

 ### Start the server